What is a digital wallet? A small business guide

 Mobile wallets use secure technologies like NFC so customers can tap their phones rather than swiping or dipping a card.
 Additionally, some mobile wallets utilize QR codes, email address or phone numbers for contactless payments and allow the secure exchange of tokenized payment credentials – easy even for merchants who maintain a low-tech profile.
 Each of these wireless technologies create secure connections between mobile devices and point of sale systems.

 Mobile wallets benefit from additional layers of security compared to plastic, starting with a smartphone’s built-in biometric security.

-Mobile wallets are a popular online payment method as they’re both safe and convenient.
-Mobile wallets also help reduce shopping cart abandonment and increase conversions. eCommerce platform provider that sites that encourage digital wallets for payment saw upwards of a 3x rise in mobile cart conversion.
+Digital wallets are a popular online payment method as they’re both safe and convenient.
+Digital wallets also help reduce shopping cart abandonment and increase conversions because they offer seamless checkout solutions.
+The e-commerce platform provider Big Commerce estimates that sites that encourage digital wallets for payment saw upwards of a triple rise in mobile cart conversion.

-Accepting mobile wallet payments offers three clear benefits for small businesses:
+Why should my business accept digital wallets?Accepting digital wallet payments offers three clear benefits for small businesses: